bitsoex/slate/source/index.html.md

 This name will never be shown anywhere apart from on your API Index page within your account.
 You have the option of adding a **Withdrawal Bitcoin Address**, which can be used to lock the API Withdrawal function to a specific Bitcoin address of your choosing.
 This field is optional.

-The three key elements you will need to sign requests are:
+The two elements you will need to sign requests are:

 * Bitso API Key
 * Bitso API Secret
-* Bitso Client ID

 ## Creating and Signing Requests
 ```shell